alpkaanaksu/imagined-contact-hypothesis/Outcomes/outcomes.md

 **Tropp & Pettigrew (2005) http://dx.doi.org/10.1177/0146167205274854**

+Propose that attitudes toward outgroup (synonym: prejudice) consists of two dimensions:

 - affective dimensions of prejudice (emotions, favorability, and liking) (p.
 1151 and 1152)
   - Emotions: Participants reported the extent to which they would expect to feel ten different emotional states when interacting with a outgroup person person
   - Favorability: participants indicated how they feel toward outgroup people
   - Anticipated liking in interactions (e.g. I think I would enjoy interactions with outgroup people)
 - cognitive dimensions of prejudice (stereotypes, beliefs, and judgments) (p.
 1151)

-"Those prejudice indicators based on affective dimensions show significant and more consistent relationships with intergroup contact, relative to the effects obtained with cognitively based indicators." (p.1154)
+> Those prejudice indicators based on affective dimensions show significant and more consistent relationships with intergroup contact, relative to the effects obtained with cognitively based indicators. (p.1154)

 ## Empirical Findings